-X. Midterm Exam
+XI.
+Midterm Exam

-- A. Date: The midterm exam is scheduled from 6:30 to 7:45 p.m. on Monday, October 4, 2010. - B. Weight: The midterm exam comprises 20% of your course grade, 60 of the 300 total course points. - C. Grades: The only letter grade for this course is the final course grade based on the total 300 points.
+- A. Date: The midterm exam is scheduled from 6:30 to 7:45 p.m. on Thursday, October 13, 2011. - B. Weight: The midterm exam comprises 20% of your course grade, 60 of the 300 total course points. - C. Grades: The only letter grade for this course is the final course grade based on the total 300 points.
 Nevertheless, to enable you to gauge your relative performance, I will assign letter grades to the midterm exams based on the mandatory curve.
-While the numeric scores compute (60 of 300 points), midterm letter grades are informational only. - D. Everything else about the midterm exam is the same as for the final exam, except that the midterm is only 75 minutes instead of three hours.
+While the numeric scores compute (60 of 300 points), midterm letter grades are informational only. - D. Everything else about the midterm exam is the same as the final exam, except that the midterm is only 75 minutes instead of three hours.

-XI.
+XII.
 Final Exam